Fiserv/universal-commerce/recipes/fraud_detect.md

 Invoking the payment method registration service within the Fraud Mitigation platform is carried out by uCom when a merchant requests a new payment method be adding to a customer's account profile.
 The service can return one of two possible responses to uCom (i.e., approve, decline).

-The following steps provide an overview to how this service should be enabled:
+The following diagram provide an overview to how this service should be enabled:

 1. **Merchant** integrates with uCom's account enrollment endpoint providing information on the payment method as specified in the merchant's integration guide